colinHuang314/AlphaZero-Style-Go-Bot/README.md

 ## Training Loop Usage

-Before using the training loop, I would recommend first understanding how AlphaGo Zero works.
+Before using the training loop, I recommend first understanding how AlphaGo Zero works.
 You can learn more from the sources at the bottom of the page.

 Next, you need to set up all the parameters for an early training stage (assuming you start with a new model).
 This means fewer MCTS sims, higher learning rate, fewer games per evaluation, and anything else you see fit.
+Knowing what number to use is hard.
+I have set up defaults that you can use as a starting point.

 You will also need to set up your file paths (see lines 96, 97, 483, 487, and 561) and create curr_epoch.txt and champion.txt.
 (The other files are automatically created if they don't exist.